simpzophrenic/PocketActiveAIOTools/README.md

 # Is this safe or a virus?

-This is 100% safe, not a virus or Discord Nuke Tool.
+This is 100% safe, not a virus or Discord Nuke Tool, file scanned by ESET and Kaspersky.

 # Screenshot